ushahidi/sucka/README.md

 First we tell our new module that we'll be referencing some other modules.
 We do that with the `require` statements at the top.
 The most important one right now is `Sucka`.
 Then we make an object and tell it to inherit all the capabilities of the base `Sucka` module.
 Sweet.
 Now let's suck some data.

+Now let's tell the system how often we want this sucka to, erm, suck.

+    KenyaTraffic.definition = {
+      internalID: '5f072dc8-4423-4652-86c4-4c59d5ea04e8',
+      sourceType: "kenya-traffic-2011",
+      frequency: "repeats",
+      repeatsEvery: "hour",
+      startDate: moment('2014-03-20', 'YYYY-MM-DD'),
+      endDate: moment('2014-03-21', 'YYYY-MM-DD')
+    };

+There are a couple things to note here.
+First is the `internalID`.
+This is a "Universally Unique ID" (UUID).
+You can generate your own [at this handy website](http://uuidgenerator.net/), or open up the terminal and do this your favorite programming language.
+For instance, in Python:

+    import uuid
+    uuid.uuid4()

+And presto.

+The `sourceType` is a little tricky.
+If you're working with a static dataset (like a csv of traffic data from a specific year in Kenya, just for example), this will probably be very specific.
+If you're working with a more generic data source, like Twitter, this will be one of many `sucka` modules for that source.

+Your `frequency` is either "repeats" or "once" - that's it.
+Repeating sources can repeat as often as you like - "minute", "day", "hour", "week", etc.

+I'm using the excellent [moment.js](http://momentjs.com/) library to set my `startDate` and `endDate`, but any 'ol `Date` object will do.

+If you're curious, whenever the `sucka` app process restarts, it checks for new `sucka` modules, and any new ones are added to the database before being fed into the scheduling engine for execution.

 #### Step 3: Suck some data

 Every `sucka` must have a `suck` method.
 This defines the procedure for getting the data.
 In this case that just means pulling the data out of a file in the `data` directory, which is made wonderfully simple thanks to [fast-csv](https://github.com/C2FO/fast-csv).